42-AI/bootcamp_python/README.md

 This project is a Python programming and Machine Learning bootcamp created by [42 AI](http://www.42ai.fr).

-No prior Python programming or Machine Learning experience required!
-Your mission, should you choose to accept it, is to come and learn essential knowledge for Machine Learning, Data Science and statistics in a week.
-You will start with the Python basics and then get familiar with valuable libraries for any programmer interested in the AI field.
+No prior Python programming or Machine Learning experience is required!
+Your mission, should you choose to accept it, is to come and learn some of the essential knowledge for Machine Learning, Data Science and statistics, in a single week.
+You will start with the basics of the Python language and then get acquainted with some libraries that are valuable to any programmer interested in the field of AI.

-42 Artificial Intelligence is a students association of school 42 Paris campus.
+42 Artificial Intelligence is a student association of the Paris campus of the school 42.
-It aims to foster learning and sharing of knowledge about artificial intelligence by holding various activities such as lectures and workshops.
+It aims to foster learning and the sharing of knowledge about artificial intelligence, by organizing various activities such as lectures and workshops.
 <br/>